 Most real estate assets fall into one of three classes:

-1. Residential: Properties with 1-4 units.
-The most regulated and the most popular among mom-and-pop investors, we typically focus most on residential real estate investing at SparkRental.
+- Residential: Properties with 1-4 units.
+This type of real estate investment is most regulated and the most popular among mom-and-pop investors.

 Real estate investments make a particularly effective source of income for financial independence and/or retiring early (FIRE).
 If, that is, you know what you’re doing.
-And if you effectively diversify your investments, both among and between stocks, real estate, and other asset classes.
+And if you diversify your investment portfolio to include a wide range of stocks, real estate, and other asset classes.

 1. Buy-and-Hold: Long-Term Leasing

 Deni and I have over 50 years of long-term landlord experience between us.
 And that says nothing of our other team members, most of whom own rentals in their own right.

 Long-term leasing represents the most common buy-and-hold real estate strategy, where you sign a lease agreement for a tenant who plans to stay for at least a year.
 Because most of the costs and headaches of owning rentals hit during turnovers, the most successful landlords aim to place excellent tenants and then keep them as long as possible.

 Buy-and-hold landlords benefit from a wide range of rental property tax deductions, too.
 From mortgage interest to maintenance, property management fees to insurance and property taxes, every cost is deductible.
 Landlords can even deduct for paper expenses like depreciation!